 Clearly, in order to enjoy this, you really need to love garlic.
 And butter.
 Cream cheese, too.
 Did I hear a ‘HELL YEAH!’?!
 Of course I did!!

-This is a 20-minute meal that’s completely fool-proof, and a perfect quick dish for weeknights that will please even picky eaters.
+This is a 20-minute meal that’s completely fool-proof and a perfect quick dish for weeknights that will please even picky eaters.
 And it is the fastest Olive-Garden-Chef’s-Special type of food you’ll ever make!

 Transfer cooked pasta to an airtight container; add a drizzle of olive oil and stir through.
 Cover and keep refrigerated for 3 to 5 days.